 To detect liver damage and/or to help diagnose liver disease

-When a healthcare practitioner thinks that you have symptoms of a liver disorder, such as abdominal pain, nausea and vomiting, jaundice (yellow skin), or potential exposure to a hepatitis virus; as part of a comprehensive metabolic panel when you have a routine health exam
+When a healthcare practitioner thinks that you have symptoms of a liver disorder, such as abdominal pain, nausea and vomiting, jaundice (yellow skin), or potential exposure to infections like hepatitis; as part of a comprehensive metabolic panel when you have a routine health exam

 A blood sample drawn from a vein in your arm

 Aspartate aminotransferase (AST) is an enzyme found in cells throughout the body but mostly in the heart and liver and, to a lesser extent, in the kidneys and muscles.
 In healthy individuals, levels of AST in the blood are low.
 When liver or muscle cells are injured, they release AST into the blood.
 This makes AST a useful test for detecting or monitoring liver damage or related infections and some side effects of medications.

 An AST test is often performed along with an alanine aminotransferase (ALT) test.
 Both are enzymes found in the liver that become elevated in the blood when the liver is damaged.
 A calculated AST/ALT ratio is useful for differentiating between different causes of liver injury and in recognizing when the increased levels may be coming from another source, such as heart or muscle injury.

-The blood test for aspartate aminotransferase (AST) is usually used to detect liver damage.
+The blood test for aspartate aminotransferase (AST) is usually used to detect liver damage and liver infections.
 It is often ordered in conjunction with another liver enzyme, alanine aminotransferase (ALT), or as part of a liver panel or comprehensive metabolic panel (CMP) to screen for and/or help diagnose liver disorders.

 AST and ALT are considered to be two of the most important tests to detect liver injury, although ALT is more specific for the liver than is AST and is more commonly increased than is AST.
 Sometimes AST is compared directly to ALT and an AST/ALT ratio is calculated.
 This ratio may be used to distinguish between different causes of liver damage and to distinguish liver injury from damage to heart or muscle.

-AST is often measured to monitor treatment of persons with liver disease and may be ordered either by itself or along with other tests for this purpose.
+AST is often measured to monitor treatment of liver disease and may be ordered either by itself or along with other tests for this purpose.

 Sometimes AST may be used to monitor people who are taking medications that are potentially toxic to the liver.
 If AST levels increase, then the person may be switched to another medication.

-AST may be ordered as part of a comprehensive metabolic panel (CMP) when someone has a routine health examination.
+AST may be ordered as part of a comprehensive metabolic panel (CMP) when you have a routine health examination.

-An AST test may be ordered along with several other tests when a person has signs and symptoms of a liver disorder.
+A healthcare practitioner may order an AST test along with several other tests when you have signs and symptoms of a liver disorder.
 Some of these may include:

-AST may also be ordered, either by itself or with other tests, for people who are at an increased risk for liver disease since many people with mild liver damage will have no signs or symptoms.
+AST may also be ordered, either by itself or with other tests, when you are at an increased risk for liver disease since many people with mild liver damage will have no signs or symptoms.
 You may be at increased risk if you: